Joseph Yao Dziwornu-Mensah: Politics

-He began his political career in 1969 when he became the parliamentary candidate for the National Alliance of Liberals (NAL) to represent Some-Aflao constituency prior to the commencement of the 1969 Ghanaian parliamentary election.
+Dziwornu-Mensah began his political career in 1969 when he became the parliamentary candidate for the National Alliance of Liberals (NAL) to represent Some-Aflao constituency prior to the commencement of the 1969 Ghanaian parliamentary election.
 He assumed office as a member of the first parliament of the second republic of Ghana on 1 October 1969 after being pronounced winner at the 1969 Ghanaian parliamentary election and was later suspended following the overthrow of the Busia government on 13 January 1972.

 Personal life

-He is a Catholicism.
-He was a Teacher and Police Officer.
+Dziwornu-Mensah is a Catholic, and also worked as a teacher and police officer.